MrJ-v2-718/AchilleanAutomata/SaraTheStardewSocialite2/README.md

 This should create a file called SaraTheStardewSocialite.class.

-4. Start Stardew Valley and travel to a phone.

-		Ensure you are directly in front of the phone (i.e. the phone is above you on the screen)
+4. Start Stardew Valley and ensure you are directly in front of the phone (i.e. the phone is above you on the screen)

 5. Close all other windows and programs besides Stardew Valley and your Terminal, Command Prompt, IDE, or PowerShell window.